Detox: Fact vs Fiction

 The Pre-Detox Checklist

-Here’s a useful tip, any supplement or health product which promises the world and is accompanied by the phrase “as part of a healthy diet and regular exercise”, you should probably focus on that part first, before spending your hard earned money.
+Here’s a useful tip, any supplement or health product which promises the world and is accompanied by the phrase “as part of a healthy diet and regular exercise”, you should probably focus on that part first, before spending your hard-earned money.
 Remember these products should be used as a last resort to supplement any genuine deficiencies or imbalances you may have, not to try and make up for an unhealthy lifestyle.

 Getting the fundamentals right will have a far greater effect on how well your bodily system’s function and your ability to lose body fat or improve body composition.
 So what are these fundamentals you should focus your time and money on before turning to Detox products?

 The inconvenient truth is that there are no shortcuts when it comes to improving your health, fitness and body composition.
 If only we could provide a pill or powder which could turn our clients into super healthy athletes, our job would be a lot easier!
-We firmly believe that manipulating nutritional intake in terms of real food has significantly larger effect on toxicant elimination than the use of any supplements or products.
+We firmly believe that manipulating nutritional intake in terms of real food has a significantly larger effect on toxicant elimination than the use of any supplements or products.
 Have a look at our hierarchy of nutritional needs: